 If you are one of the millions of people who suffer from chronic sinusitis and want to work towards complete resolution of your symptoms, balloon sinuplasty might just be for you.
 With our dry climate and potential irritants swirling all around, our team of Phoenix otolaryngologists are ready to help all Phoenix area residents with their sinus needs.

-If you are experiencing chronic sinusitis and think you might be a candidate for balloon sinuplasty in Phoenix, give the Phoenix Sinus Center a call.
+if you are experiencing chronic or recurrent acute sinusitis and think you might be a candidate for balloon sinuplasty in Phoenix, give the Phoenix Sinus Center a call.
 We can help you evaluate all of your options, including balloon sinuplasty.